Florida Hurricane Insurance Attorney

 Our lawyers will review your insurance policy to determine everything that your provider owes you after a natural disaster.
 We are also prepared to go head to head with your insurance company until you receive what you are legally entitled to.
 In addition, we’ll assist you in filing the appropriate paperwork to give you the best chance possible to receive everything needed to restore your home or business to its prior condition.
 If your home is uninhabitable post-storm, we are also able to help you navigate the hurricane insurance claim process, which sometimes provides you with the necessary funds to stay elsewhere while your home is repaired.

-Reach Out To The McIntyre Law Firm Today!
+Reach Out To McIntyre & Bermudez, PLLC Today!